-The engineering programs at the University of Massachusetts Dartmouth are accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; Telephone: 410-347-7700.
-The computer science program is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; Telephone: 410-347-7700.
+The engineering programs at the University of Massachusetts Dartmouth are accredited by the Engineering Accreditation Commission (EAC) of ABET, 415 N. Charles Street, Baltimore, MD 21201; Telephone: 410-347-7700.
+The computer science program is accredited by the Computing Accreditation Commission (CAC) of ABET, 415 N. Charles Street, Baltimore, MD 21201,; Telephone: 410-347-7700.
 ABET is recognized by the Council on Higher Education Accreditation and accredits degree programs, not institutions.

 UMass Dartmouth has full accreditation by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).